 - What to Bring: Wear a top with a similar neckline to your wedding dress.
 Bring your veil, tiara, or any other hair accessories.

 - Purpose: The trial allows you to see how the style looks, feels, and holds up.
-It’s the time for adjustments, ensuring everything is perfect.
+Therefore, it’s important to make adjustments to ensure everything is perfect.
 Don’t be afraid to voice concerns or request changes.

 Communication is Crucial: Feedback and Adjustments

 Be open and honest during your trial.
-If something doesn’t feel right or look as you envisioned, communicate it politely.
-A professional stylist welcomes feedback; their goal is your complete satisfaction.
-This iterative process ensures the final result is exactly what you desire.
+If something doesn’t feel right or look as you envisioned, politely share your concerns.
+After all, a professional stylist would value your feedback and want to ensure you’re satisfied.

 Day-Of Schedule and Preparation: Ensuring Smooth Execution